 You have to pass year two successfully and it counts as one third of your final degree classification.

-Depending on your language choices you will have a wide choice of modules in linguistics, literature, history, politics and society and the media.
+Depending on your language choices you will have a wide choice of modules in linguistics, literature, history, and society and the media.
+Please note, not all optional modules may be available to those on the beginners' pathway.

 Contemporary Francophone Cinema and Social Issues